 Laura Sanden Cabo (M.Arch ‘83), AIA, creates Disney magic on the seas.
 As a portfolio creative executive at Walt Disney Imagineering, Cabo is entrusted with leading the teams that envision and execute the creative development of almost everything under the Disney Cruise Line umbrella.
 In our latest alumni interview, Cabo talks about applying her architecture skills to a non-traditional career and what designers can bring to the table at any company.

 When the COVID-19 pandemic set in and drove more social interaction online, virtual reality (VR) platforms, like VRchat or SecondLife, exploded in popularity.
 These virtual environments allow users to make friends, play games, and participate in a virtual economy.
 For Claire Lumen (BS ‘20, Apparel Design), this technology provides more than just a social outlet.
+As a student, VR shaped her academic focus and played a pivotal role in her journey as a trans woman.
+Now in her professional life, VR continues to shape how Lumen applies her apparel design skills to the virtual world.

 What started as a part-time job for Juan Andrés Rujana (BS ‘20, Product Design) turned into an opportunity to grow, experiment, and make an impact supporting refugees as Epimonía’s design director.
 Juan Rujana talks about his work with Epimonía, a refugee-founded fashion label, and how his experiences in the Product Design program have impacted his career thus far in our latest alumni spotlight.